lse-my459/lse-my459.github.io/index.md

 Ginsberg, Jeremy, Matthew H Mohebbi, Rajan S Patel, Lynnette Brammer, Mark S Smolinski and Larry Brilliant.
 2008.
 “Detecting influenza epidemics using search engine query data.” _Nature_ 457(7232):1012–1014.

 Grimmer, Justin and Brandon M. Stewart.
 2013.
 “Text as Data: The Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts.” _Political Analysis_ 21(3):267–297. doi: [`10.1093/pan/mps028`](https://doi.org/10.1093/pan/mps028).

+Grimmer, Justin, Margaret E. Roberts and Brandon M. Stewart.
+2022. *Text as Data: A New Framework for Machine Learning and the Social Sciences*.
+Princeton University Press, Princeton, NJ.

 Gurciullo, S. and Mikhaylov, S. 2017. "[Detecting policy preferences and dynamics in the UN general debate with neural word embeddings](https://ieeexplore.ieee.org/document/8253197)", _2017 International Conference on the Frontiers and Advances in Data Science_.